Experts: Rapid testing helps explain few German virus deaths

 “We in Germany were simply at the forefront in terms of diagnostics,” said Christian Drosten, the director of the Institute for Virology at Berlin’s Charite hospital.

-Until recently there had been no deaths at all reported in Germany.
-Authorities announced Monday, however, that an 89-year-old in the western city of Essen and a 78-year-old man in Heinsberg county near the Dutch border died of COVID-19.
-Both locations are in North Rhine-Westphalia state, which has accounted for 484 of the 1,112 infections confirmed in Germany to date.
+No deaths of people with the virus were reported in Germany before the first two announced Monday: an 89-year-old in the western city of Essen and a 78-year-old man in Heinsberg county near the Dutch border.
+Both locations are in North Rhine-Westphalia state, which accounts for 484 of the 1,112 infections confirmed in Germany to date.

-France has reported a similar number of cases — just over 1,200 — but it has seen 19 deaths, while Spain has 25 deaths for fewer than 1,000 cases according to a tally by Johns Hopkins University in Baltimore.
+France has reported a similar number of cases as Germany — just over 1,200 — but also 19 deaths.
+Spain’s health minister said Monday night there have been 28 deaths among the country’s 1,204 confirmed cases.

 Drosten said Germany’s dense network of independent labs received both the technical information needed to conduct tests and the approval to bill for them in January, when case numbers in Germany were still in the single digits.